A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

-Families are not always right about what is causing a change.
+Families are not always right about the cause.
 But they are often right that something has changed.

 Families know baseline.

-Baseline means what someone is usually like when they are well, stable or at their normal level.
-It is not perfection.
-It is their usual.
+Baseline means what someone is usually like when they are well, stable, or at their normal level.
+It does not mean perfect health.
+It means their usual.

 • how they usually walk or move